nicolasbeauvais/blog/posts/2022-01-03-slack-workspaces-in-the-browser.md

 })();
 ```

-You can find many online tutorial to learn how to use Tampermonkey to add this script.
+If you never used Tampermonkey before, you can find many online tutorial
+that will show you how to add a script.

+> Be careful with the scripts that you add to Tampermonkey, you should never add code that you do not fully understand.

 And that's it, you can now open all your Slack workspaces in a single tab, and receive all notifications, just like with the Electron app.